Learn the fundamentals of (Profile-Based) Adaptive Difficulty Systems in videogames, plus how and why you should (probably) use it.

 t(35) = 1.674, p = 0.103

 Maybe it was also due to the game being boring and the controls feeling slightly off.
-Some players stated that the controls feel like playing on the moon with low gravity.
+Some players stated that the controls felt like playing on the moon with low gravity.

-I would advice game dev’s to incorporated an adaptive difficulty system in their game only as a subsystem or a small part of bigger game systems in general.
+I would advise game developers to only include an adaptive difficulty system as a subsystem or a small part of larger game systems in general.
 Developing a game based on those systems alone doesn’t make the cut.
-Have a look at the examples at the beginning of the blog: They did an amazing job at enhancing the overall experience for all kinds of players, by using adaptive difficulty in games that are not solely based on them.
+Have a look at the examples at the beginning of the blog: They did an amazing job at enhancing the overall experience for all kinds of players by using adaptive difficulty in games that were not solely based on it.

 You can play the game on itch.io (free).

 The pixel art was made by myself, get it here (free).